Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_caroline.md

 as I was initially a bit confused by it.

 > Thanks, Ben!
 It took me a while initially to figure out what UDS was too, and I'm still figuring it out!
 There is a paper that goes along with it that I linked from my project plan file, but I should also write up a summary about the UDS dataset (or at least something about it) to go along with the other stuff in my repo.

+### Rohan's Notes:

+- **One thing I liked:** Your project is fascinating!
+I really like the idea of taking two datasets that study different things and examining them through the context of the other one.
+I hope you get all your data figured out, I think the analysis should be fascinating!

+- **One thing that could be improved:** Your initial exploration notebook was really interesting, but it sometimes felt like a little too much was being printed.
+There were several point where I had to scroll through pages on pages of data to get to the next analysis, so it could be a little cleaner.

+- **One thing I learned:** The existence of the UDS and CHILDES datasets!
+The CHILDES one sounds particularly interesting, I'm really excited to see what you do with it.